MAPF-Competition/web_resource/updates.md

 We are also finalising the release of a benchmark generator, which we used to produce all the problem instances.**💪** Once done, we will push an update to the benchmark archive and send a further announcement.📢

-Best regards,

-The League of Robot Runners Organising Committee

 ## Call For Submissions: 2024 League of Robot Runners Virtual Expo `7 Mar 2024`